Large area-constrained Willmore surfaces in asymptotically Schwarzschild 3-manifolds: Introduction

-There is no sequence $\{\Sigma_j\}_{j=1}^\infty$ of area-constrained Willmore spheres $\Sigma_j\subset M\setminus K$ such that where $\epsilon_0>0$ is as in Theorem \ref{uniqueness thm}. \end{thm} \begin{rema} \normalfont Condition (\ref{R growth without error}) is stronger than (\ref{decay R}) and, for instance, satisfied if the scalar curvature of $(M,g)$ vanishes.
-In any case, the assumptions of Theorem \ref{far outlying thm} are weaker than those for far-outlying stable constant mean curvature surfaces discovered in \cite{chodosh2019far}, where stronger decay of the metric is required and the scalar curvature is assumed to either vanish or to be radially convex.
+satisfies \end{thm} \begin{rema} \normalfont Condition (\ref{R growth without error}) is stronger than (\ref{decay R}) and, for instance, satisfied if the scalar curvature of $(M,g)$ vanishes.
+In any case, the assumptions of Theorem \ref{far outlying thm} are weaker than those discovered in \cite{chodosh2019far} to be sufficient to rule out far-outlying stable constant mean curvature spheres, where stronger decay of the metric is required and the scalar curvature is assumed to either vanish or to be radially convex.
 This improvement owes to a conservation law for the Einstein tensor known as the Pohozaev identity.
 In the generality required here, this law has been observed by R.~Schoen, see \cite[Proposition 1.4]{MR929283} and \cite{MR0192184}, and applied by T. Lamm, J. Metzger, and F. Schulze in \cite{lamm2011foliations} in a similar context.
 This identity precisely brings out the contribution of the scalar curvature to the Willmore energy as we explain in Lemma \ref{Willmore energy sphere}.
 It turns out that the assumptions on the scalar curvature required in Theorem \ref{far outlying thm} are sufficient to rule out large far-outlying stable constant mean curvature spheres as well.
 We include a proof of this fact in Appendix \ref{CMC appendix}. \end{rema}